 Greece has quickly set up a comprehensive framework for crisis response measures and, since April, has launched four business support schemes: loan guarantees to businesses through the creation of a Guarantee Fund for working capital loans; interest subsidy for existing SME loans; interest subsidy for new SME working capital loans; repayable advance scheme in the form of grants to SMEs.
 In total, approximately 105,500 enterprises hit by the crisis are expected to be supported through these schemes.

-Hungary reallocated € 320 million to provide working capital loans to SMEs Hungary also widened the scope of eligible beneficiaries for non-repayable support (grants).
+Hungary reallocated € 320 million to provide working capital loans to SMEs.
+Hungary also widened the scope of eligible beneficiaries for non-repayable support (grants).
 Following the amendment, the support has become available to a wider range of companies, notably in the service sector, which had been particularly hit by the crisis.
 Hungary also made use of the possibility to temporarily increase the EU co-financing rate to 100% of the eligible expenditure for all the Hungarian programmes.
-Hungary is currently working on additional modifications which aim to provide 1) additional liquidity support to SMEs; 2) support companies and vulnerable groups in the Capital city of Budapest, the worst affected region in Hungary; 3) support to sustainable transport contributing to the transition towards a greener economy in Budapest; 4) support people affected by the economic impact of the pandemic through additional labour market measures.
+Hungary is currently working on additional modifications which aim to provide 1) additional liquidity support to SMEs; 2) support companies and vulnerable groups in the Central-Hungary Region, the worst affected region in Hungary; 3) support to sustainable transport contributing to the transition towards a greener economy in Central-Hungary Region; 4) support people affected by the economic impact of the pandemic through additional labour market measures.

 Ireland is putting a strong focus on supporting the healthcare sector by dedicating €285 million of available cohesion policy funds.
 Part of these resources are being used to purchase 65 million items of personal protective equipment for health care workers.